eddyerburgh/blog/_posts/2016-04-12-create-responsive-bar-chart-d3-js.md

 layout: post
 status: publish
 published: true
-title: Create a Responsive Bar Chart with D3.js
+title: Create a responsive bar chart with D3.js
 description: This tutorial shows you how to create a responsive bar chart using D3.js.
 The trick is using CSS and SVG attributes to avoid re rendering on resize!
 wordpress_id: 260
 wordpress_url: http://www.coding123.org/?p=260